 Step 3: Attend a three-part assessment

 We’ll assess you to see if you’re the right candidate for our program.
-The assessment consists of three parts, and lasts around 2 hours.
+The assessment consists of two parts, and lasts around 1 hour.
 It includes:

-- a formal interview with an Oodgeroo Unit staff member and a representative from the faculty that coordinates your chosen degree.
+- an informal interview with an Oodgeroo Unit staff member and a representative from the faculty that coordinates your chosen degree.
+In response to the COVID–19 social distancing rules all CASP interviews for Semester 2 2020, will be conducted via video conference call or telephone.
 At your interview we will:

 - assess your potential to study a university course

 - provide you with information about courses you have chosen

 - answer any questions or concerns you have about studying at university.